chalmerj/introcs-lecture-notes/devel/rst/homework-gradecalculation.rst

 legendary course syllabus.
 We're going to start
 by assuming that there is a fixed set of categories.
+As an example we assume Dr. Thiruvathukal's categories.

+In the example below we work out for
-As an example we assume Dr. Thiruvathukal's weights for each category, though your program should prompt the user for these integer percentages:
+Dr. Thiruvathukal's weights in each category, though your program should prompt the user for these integer percentages:

 - exams - 40% (integer weight is 40)